dbeef/spelunky-psp/README.md

-## This is an experimental, one-shot branch that I am not going to support, leaving it for future reference
+## This is an experimental (beware smelly code), one-shot branch that I am not going to support, leaving it for future reference

 ## Spelunky® Classic remake for the Sony PSP [![`Build status`](https://github.com/dbeef/spelunky-psp/actions/workflows/build.yml/badge.svg)](https://github.com/dbeef/spelunky-psp/actions/workflows/build.yml)